jumado2/Minecraft/AdventuresInMinecraft-PC-master/README.md

    * `allow-flight=false` to `allow-flight=true` so you can fly in Minecraft.
    * `online-mode=true` to `online-mode=false` so you don t need to be connected to the internet to use Bukkit

-### Create StartServer.sh
+### Create StartServer.bat

 Open a text editor and add the following text:

 ```
-#!/bin/bash
+ECHO OFF
-echo "Adventures In Minecraft"
+ECHO "Adventures In Minecraft"
-echo "Minecraft Server Version is #.#.#"
+ECHO "Minecraft Server Version is #.#.#"
-echo "  Note - make sure Minecraft is using #.#.#"
+ECHO "  Note - make sure Minecraft is using version #.#.#"
-echo "By continuing you are indicating your agreement to our EULA https://account.mojang.com/documents/minecraft_eula)."
+ECHO "By continuing you are indicating your agreement to our EULA https://account.mojang.com/documents/minecraft_eula)."
-echo "Press any key to continue"
-read -n 1 -s
-cd "$( dirname "$0" )"
+pause
 cd Server
-./start.sh
+start.bat
+pause
+ECHO ON
 ```

 Replace #.#.# with the version number of Minecraft server you created.

-Save the file as StartServer.sh to the AdventuresInMinecraft folder.
+Save the file as StartServer.bat to the AdventuresInMinecraft folder.

 ### Install RaspberryJuice
  ----------------------